 Between food, overnight stays, gas and souvenirs, you’ll want a card that you can use throughout the trip to earn rewards, whether it’s just a quick drive upstate or a multi-stop cruise along Route 66.
 Cards with cash-back categories like dining, entertainment and gas can all be great money-savers on your great American road trip.

-Silbert cites the Citi Premier℠ Card, which offers 3x points on gas and 2x points on restaurants and entertainment.
+Silbert cites the Citi Premier℠ Card, which offers 3x points on travel including gas stations and 2x points on restaurants and entertainment.
 This is a lucrative choice for drivers due to its category flexibility.
-The 3x points travel category includes gas, parking and tolls, all of which can add up quickly on the road.
+The 3x points travel category includes gas, parking, and tolls, all of which can add up quickly on the road.
 Keep the 2x points category in mind if you’re known to make a pit stops at local sporting events or spend a rainy afternoon at the movies.

 Another great option is the Wells Fargo Propel American Express Card, which offers 3x points on dining, gas and travel.
 That means your meals on the road, gas and hotel or motel stays will all earn extra points.